-Music at Froebelian is an important aspect of school life and is taught to all age groups by a specialist teacher.
+Music at Froebelian is part of school life and is taught to all age groups by a specialist teacher.
 Specialist peripatetic instrumental teachers visit school and pupils are encouraged to learn an instrument, including voice, in addition to the recorder.

 Miss Hazel Smith – Flute and Fife Teacher

 Miss Smith has been teaching the flute and fife at Froebelian for 10 years.
 She is an experienced teacher of children and adults, and directs an adult flute choir.
 She also enjoys playing in two ensembles that do performances in the local area.

 Listen to The Yorkshire Flute Choir here

 Clarinet and Saxophone Teacher – Mr Matthew McGuffie